-2.7 Boussinesq Buoyancy Approximation - Code_Saturne Formulation
+2.7 Boussinesq Buoyancy Approximation - code_saturne Formulation

-As the Boussinesq approximation is not directly available in Code_Saturne, it will need to be implemented with user coding.
-The actual programming of user subroutine 'usphyv' for this purpose is described in Section 6.
+As the Boussinesq approximation is not directly available in code_saturne, it will need to be implemented with user code.
+The actual programming of user subroutine 'cs_user_physical_properties.c' for this purpose is described in Section 5.
 Here, we describe the formulation chosen for this tutorial.